Global in Time Vortex Configurations for the $2$D Euler Equations: Constructing Solutions on

-we will usually work in $y$ coordinates and take \eqref{psi-star-phi-star-laplace-equation} to mean satisfying the stated equation on the upper half plane with $\psi_{*R}\left(y_{1},0\right)\equiv0$, and analogously in the appropriate coordinates for $\psi_{*L}$.
+we will usually work in $y$ coordinates as in \eqref{change-of-coordinates-dynamic-problem} and take \eqref{psi-star-phi-star-laplace-equation} to mean satisfying the stated equation on the upper half plane with $\psi_{*R}\left(y_{1},0\right)\equiv0$, and analogously in the appropriate coordinates for $\psi_{*L}$.
 These instances will be clarified when they occur.

-To work in $z$ coordinates effectively, we will construct $\left(\phi_{*},\psi_{*}\right)$ on a translate of the upper half plane, after which we will translate back to the upper half plane and obtain the full solution by using the desired odd symmetry in the $x_{2}$ variable to reflect the solution across the line $x_{2}=0$.
-Concretely, we define the set $\mathbb{H}_{w}$ as
+Accordingly, let

 Then $\mathbb{H}_{0}=\mathbb{R}_{+}^{2}$, and we will construct $\left(\phi_{*R}\left(z,t\right),\psi_{*R}\left(z,t\right)\right)$ on $\mathbb{H}_{-q'}$ such that $\supp \phi_{*R}\subset B_{3\rho}\left(0\right)$, $\rho>0$ defined in \eqref{first-approximation-main-order-vorticity-support}, $\psi_{*R}\left(z_{1},-q',t\right)=0$, and analogously for $\left(\phi_{*L},\psi_{*L}\right)$.